Shrutithokale01/Tele-ICU_HackElite/README.md

 ## In Pycharm

-1. Clone the code '3 model integration + GUI.py'.
+1. Clone the code '3 model integrated + GUI.py'.
 2. Importing libraries.
 3. Adjust the path of 'best.pt' file provided.
 4. Adjust the path of 'Output folder'.